 How many times MAT is conducted in a year?
 What are the factors which I need to take into consideration before deciding the month for writing MAT?

-- Number of B schools which accept score card for that exam.
+- i.
+Number of B schools which accept score card for that exam.

 - Your own level of preparation.